-After you activate Sensitive Data Discovery and Protection (SDDP) and configure sensitive data identification rules, SDDP automatically scans your data assets for sensitive data.
-On the Overview page of the SDDP console, you can view the current status of SDDP and statistics on authorized data assets, sensitive data identification, static desensitization, and anomalous events.
+After you activate Sensitive Data Discovery and Protection (SDDP) and configure risks levels and sensitive data detection rules, SDDP automatically scans your data assets for sensitive data.
+On the Overview page of the SDDP console, you can view the current status of SDDP and statistics on authorized data assets, sensitive data detection, static desensitization, and anomalous events.

-In the Data Source Authorization Status section, you can view the statistics on authorized data assets, including the proportion of authorized data assets in all your data assets.
-For each service, this section displays the total number of data assets, the number of authorized data assets, the number of unauthorized data assets, the number of times that data assets are scanned, and the number of scanned data assets.
+In the Data Protection Authorization section, you can view statistics on authorized data assets, including the proportion of authorized data assets in all your data assets.
+For each service, this section displays the total number of data assets, the number of authorized data assets, the number of unauthorized data assets, the number of times that data assets are scanned, and the number of scanned objects or tables.

 Click Authorize Now for a service.
-The Authorization Configuration page appears, where you can authorize SDDP to access more data assets and view, edit, or delete authorized data assets.
+The Cloud Hosting page appears, where you can authorize SDDP to access more data assets and view, edit, or delete authorized data assets.
 For more information, see Grant access to data assets.

-In the Data Identification Result section, you can view the numbers of sensitive tables, fields, and objects identified in authorized data assets.
+In the Data Identification Result section, you can view the numbers of sensitive tables, fields, and objects detected in authorized data assets.

 - Sensitive Tables: the total number of sensitive tables detected in MaxCompute, RDS, Tablestore, user-created databases hosted on ECS instances, PolarDB-X, and PolarDB.

 - Sensitive Fields: the total number of sensitive fields detected in MaxCompute, RDS, Tablestore, user-created databases hosted on ECS instances, PolarDB-X, and PolarDB.

-- Sensitive Files: the total number of sensitive objects identified in OSS buckets.
+- Sensitive Files: the total number of sensitive objects detected in OSS.